cromulent-testing/capybara_different_browser_examples/README.md

 * You need the iphone sdk from http://developer.apple.com/devcenter/ios/index.action
 * You need iphonedriver source from http://code.google.com/p/webdriver/source/checkout
-* If the IPhone sdk Set your build configuration to Simulator / iPhone OS 4.3 / iWebDriver then build and go
+* In the IPhone sdk Set your build configuration (in the top left) to Simulator / iPhone OS 4.3 / iWebDriver then build and go

         rake remote_iphone